directus/directus/docs/reference/api/rest/collections.md

 <div class="two-up">
 <div class="left">

-Collections are the individual collections of items, similar to tables in a database.
-Changes to collections will alter the schema of the database
+> Collections are the individual collections of items, similar to tables in a database.
+Changes to collections will alter the schema of the database.
+[Learn more about Collections](/concepts/collections/).

 </div>
 <div class="right">